Facebook prices at top of range in landmark IPO

 Facebook, with some 900 million users, raised the target IPO price range on Tuesday to between $34 and $38 per share, from between $28 and $35.
 More than half of the proceeds of the offering will go to existing shareholders, including early backers such as Accel Partners and Russia's DST Global.

-Facebook could raise north of $18.4 billion if a greenshoe option for underwriters is exercised, making the IPO the second-largest in U.S. history, after that of Visa Inc.
+Facebook could raise north of $18.4 billion if a greenshoe option for underwriters is exercised, making the IPO the second-largest in U.S. history, after that of Visa Inc (V.N).

 Some investors expected Facebook to price the offering at $40 per share.
 However, the Nasdaq Composite Index fell by more than 2 percent on Thursday, quelling such speculation.